umdwr/teachinghub/source/policies/policies.rst

 Mailboxes for Instructors
 ----------------------------

-The **administrative coordinator** is responsible for establishing mailboxes for staff and instructors in Somerville Hall.
+The **administrative coordinator** is responsible for establishing mailboxes for staff and instructors in Lamar Hall and Somerville Hall.
 In mid-August, new adjunct instructors and other new instructors’ names are added at the end of the mailboxes; alphabetizing and name removals do not take place until the semester has gotten underway due to the high chance of continuous changes (additions/deletions).
 Two weeks into the fall semester, the administrative coordinator asks one of the graduate assistants to reorganize the mailboxes by removing employees who have been terminated or transferred and notifying them that the DWR is holding their mail.
 The graduate assistant then alphabetizes the mailboxes after new hires are firmly in place.

 Payroll Process
 ----------------